vvscode/docs/README.md

 #### To a page

-Use the following Markdown syntax to link to any page within the site:
+Use the following Markdown syntax to link to any page within the site (notice the `doc:` prefix before the link URL):

 ```markdown
 [readable text](doc:PAGE-SLUG)
 ```

-Where PAGE-SLUG is the slug - its file name - of the page you want referenced.
+Where PAGE-SLUG is the page slug (it's file name) you want to link to.

-For example, to reference to the *WhatsApp Introduction* page, use this:
+For example, to link to the *WhatsApp Introduction* page, use this:

 ```markdown
 [WhatsApp Intro](doc:whatsapp-introduction)